Oakland, Massachusetts: Location

 The center of the village of Oakland is located at the junction of Tremont Street, Worcester Street and North Walker Street.
 It is one of the oldest neighborhoods in Taunton.
 Tremont Street was once the stage route to the town of Bristol.
 The discovery of iron along Trap Brook off North Walker Street by Nathaniel Burt in 1690 drew many citizens to the region.
 The oldest home in the city of Taunton is located in the Oakland neighborhood at 28 Worcester Street where Joseph Willis built his saltbox style home in 1688.
-The home is now owned by Fernandes & Maria Lopes.
+The home is now owned by Fernandes and Maria Lopes.
 Woodward Spring Park is located along the Three Mile River at the intersection of Harvey Street and Norton Avenue.
-Woodward Spring Park was established in 1809 as a passive recreational area for local residents. the park became publicly owned in 1881 when the park was left to the city by industrialist Stimpson Woodward.
+Woodward Spring Park was established in 1809 as a passive recreational area for local residents. the park became publicly owned in 1881, when the park was left to the city by industrialist Stimpson Woodward.

 The entrance of Oakland begins on Tremont Street at the Rockyknoll Mobile Home Park.
 The streets in the neighborhood include Tremont, North Walker, Burt, Round, Worcester, Harvey, davis, Glebe and Shorts Streets along with Norton and Crane Avenues.